 This subsection shows details of different ports along with their type and usage.

-The GPS option selected while creating a Network is fetching the GPS coordinates as shown on the screen below.
+The GPS option selected while creating a Network fetches the GPS coordinates, as shown on the screen below.

-There are two configuration knobs that can be used to configure the interval GPS data that is exported from the device
+Two configuration knobs can be used to configure the interval GPS data exported from the device